DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: DriveAction

 Table~\ref{tab:benchmark_comparison} presents a comparison of the evaluation logic between DriveAction and existing benchmarks.
 Most current benchmarks either lack an explicit evaluation logic chain or, when such logic is present, adopt chain- or graph-based structures.
 DriveAction is the first to introduce an action-rooted, tree-structured framework as its evaluation logic.
 By leveraging action-driven tree dependencies, our evaluation paradigm systematically integrates V-L-A tasks into an extensible framework.
 This allows for dynamic subtask composition tailored to each action and enables comprehensive decision evaluation even in complex or long-tail scenarios.
 Such a structure substantially enhances both the expressiveness and future-oriented applicability of the benchmark.

-Figure~\ref{fig:tree} illustrates the tree-structured task architecture of DriveAction, which uses the action space as the root, explicitly defines the corresponding language tasks required for each action, and further maps each language task to its dependent vision tasks.
+Figure~\ref{fig:tree} illustrates the task architecture of DriveAction, which uses the action space as the root, explicitly defines the corresponding language tasks required for each action, and further maps each language task to its dependent vision tasks.
 This hierarchy is organized into three layers: the top layer consists of action nodes, such as lane change and intersection turning, representing final decision outputs of the model.
 The middle layer consists of language tasks, such as navigation following and traffic light following, which provide scene understanding for each action.
 The bottom layer comprises vision tasks, responsible for detecting and recognizing key environmental elements, such as lanes, traffic signs, and obstacles.
 Although the evaluation framework is modeled as a dependency tree descending from actions, the underlying model inference still follows the conventional V-L-A order.
 This design offers a systematic and targeted evaluation structure, thus closely matching the information flow and reasoning processes of real-world autonomous driving systems.

-DriveAction comprises 14 independent tasks, including 7 vision tasks and 7 language tasks, covering diverse scenarios encountered in real-world driving.
-All tasks are evaluated in a question-answering (QA) format with paired questions and answers, including both selection and judgment modes.
+DriveAction comprises 14 independent tasks, including 7 vision tasks and 7 language tasks, as illustrated in Figure~\ref{fig:tree}.
+All tasks are evaluated in a question-answering (QA) format, including both selection and judgment modes.
 Figure~\ref{fig:distribution} presents the QA distribution across vision, language, and action levels, ensuring sufficient and representative coverage within each layer of the VLA hierarchy.
-For instance, turn actions constitute a significant portion, which aligns with their relatively high frequency in real-world driving scenarios.
-This distribution ensures that the evaluation covers both common and less frequent situations, providing a meaningful basis for assessing model performance.
+For instance, turn actions constitute a significant portion, which aligns with their high frequency in real-world scenarios.
 All task definitions and example QA pairs are detailed in the Appendix.